sentientmachine/vim-vebugger/README.md

 1. Make a python file something.py
 2. Assign some variables and print some lines
+2a.  include import pdb at the top of something.py
 3.  press ,stp  to start debugging
 4.  press ,b  over a line to make a breakpoint
 5. Press ,c  to continue